serby/uber-cache-mongodb/README.md

-# mongodb engine for uber-cache
+# mongodb backed implementation of uber-cache

 See http://github.com/serby/uber-cache for more details